Top arrow pointing up

 Overview

 The Berkeley Lab Laser Accelerator (BELLA) Center offers two laser facilities to LaserNetUS users.
-The first offers a PW class laser with pulses of up to 40 Joules on target in as little as 30 fs at 1 Hz repetition rates.
-The second offers two amplifier arrays providing 50 TW class and 10 TW class pulses, respectively, in pulses as short as 40 fs (see BELLA HTW laser below).
+The first offers a PW laser with pulses of up to 40 Joules on target in as little as 30 fs at 1 Hz repetition rates.
+The second offers two amplifier arrays providing 50 TW and 10 TW pulses, respectively, in pulses as short as 40 fs.

 BELLA PW Laser

-The BELLA Petawatt Laser is a Ti:sapphire CPA laser providing laser pulses at petawatt-level peak power with a repetition rate, unprecedented at that power, of 1 Hz.
+The BELLA Petawatt Laser is a Ti:sapphire CPA laser system providing laser pulses at petawatt-level peak power and was the first system to deliver them at 1 Hz repetition rate in 2012.
 It was designed, built and installed in collaboration with a commercial vendor (Thales).

-The laser consists of a front end system that outputs ~1.4 joules/pulse (uncompressed) at 10 Hz, followed by two final amplifiers that operate at the final 1 Hz repetition rate.
+The laser consists of a front end system that outputs ~1.4 joules/pulse (uncompressed) followed by two final amplifiers operating at a 1 Hz repetition rate.
 The final uncompressed pulse energy is > 65 J. This is sent to a grating-based optical compressor that produces >40 J compressed pulses which can be shorter than 30 femtoseconds, reaching a peak power of ~1 petawatt.
-The laser is subsequently focused with a long focal length off-axis paraboloid mirror into the target chamber.
+The laser is subsequently focused with a long focal length off-axis paraboloid mirror into the first target chamber.
+A short focal length beam line called iP2 is available where the laser pulse is focused to intensities ≥1021 W/cm2 in a new target chamber for HEDP experiments.
+A double plasma mirror system is available for iP2 experiments at ultra-high temporal pulse contrast.

 The laser is equipped with sophisticated diagnostics and controls.
 Control systems safely operate and continuously monitor its important parameters from a centrally located control room.
-A magnetic electron spectrometer using phosphor screens and multiple CCD cameras allows high repetition rate analysis.
+A magnetic electron spectrometer using phosphor screens and multiple CCD cameras, and an ion Thomson parabola spectrometer coupled to a microchannel plate and CCD, allow high repetition rate data acquisition and analysis.
 This is backed up by on-line neutron and gamma ray monitoring.
 Optical diagnostics monitor the energy, spectrum, and other parameters of the transmitted laser to infer its coupling to the LPA.

-The primary activities are focused on the research and development of LPAs at energies expected to reach 10 GeV.
-This includes controlled production, detailed characterization, and applications of the electron beams.
+The primary activities are focused on the research and development of laser plasma accelerators of electrons and ions to high particle energies.
+This includes controlled production, detailed characterization, and applications of the particle beams.

 BELLA PW laser target area: From foreground to background, the plasma target chamber, part of the High Power Diagnostic system with the Electron Energy Spectrometer, and the Electron Beam Dump.